Java Design Patterns – Top Interview Questions

 Overview

-What is a Java Design Patterns ?
+What Are Java Design Patterns?

-✅ Benefits of Using Design Patterns
+✅ Benefits of Using Java Design Patterns

-• Makes code reusable and scalable
+• Makes your code reusable, scalable, and easier to maintain

-• Helps solve design problems faster
+• Helps solve design problems faster with proven solutions

-• Promotes loose coupling and separation of concerns
+• Promotes loose coupling between components

-• Be prepared for interview questions
+• Be prepared for all interview questions related to Java design patterns

-• See real-world examples implemented in Java
+• See real-project scenarios implemented in Java

 Types of Java Design Patterns

-Java design patterns are broadly classified into 3 categories
+Java design patterns are broadly classified into 3 categories defined by the Gang of Four (GoF).
+Below is a complete reference of all 23 patterns:

 1. Creational Design Patterns